 You can even enjoy the internationally acclaimed flavors from the finest seasonal flush.
 Besides, you can pick a few packets back home for a perfect morning and evening brew or can gift your loved ones.
 Tea lovers traveling to Darjeeling can get a thorough glimpse of the luxuriant tea estates and can even drive to their desired tea garden in Darjeeling.

-Pilgrimage for the tea planters in the Colonial era, the tea estates and tea garden Darjeeling has their own respective British Bungalows, cottages, or vintage mansions and colonial residences.
-Most of them are well maintained and converted into Darjeeling tea estate homestays with the intention for rendering the surreal impact of the colonial era.
+During the colonial era, the tea estates and tea gardens in Darjeeling were considered a pilgrimage for the tea planters.
+These estates have their own respective British Bungalows, cottages, vintage mansions, and colonial residences.
+The owners have well-maintained most of these residences and converted them into Darjeeling tea estate homestays with the intention of creating the surreal impact of the colonial era.

 For a unique experience, you can choose Happy Valley Tea Estate homestay instead of the dictated courtesy of the hotels.
 You can stroll amid shrubs that are 150 years old, whereas the span of tea plants are 80 years!
 Happy Valley Tea Estate tour remains accessible from Tuesday to Saturday between 8:00 am to 4:00 pm.